sphereio/csv-mapper/README.md

       --group               The column group that should be used.                                                            [string]  [default: "default"]
       --additionalOutCsv    Addition output CSV files separated by comma `,` and optionally prefixed with `groupName:`.
       --timeout             Set timeout for requests                                                                         [default: 300000]
-      --dryRun, -d          No external side-effects would be performed (also sphere services would generate mocked values)  [default: false]
+      --dryRun, -d          No external side-effects would be performed                                                      [default: false]
       --attemptsOnConflict  Number of attempts to update the project in case of conflict (409 HTTP status)                   [default: 10]
       --disableAsserts      disable asserts (e.g.: required)